ahernsean/chatblade/README.md

 #### A new conversation

-You can begin any query by just typing. f.e.:
+You can begin any query by just typing. e.g.:

 ```bash
 chatblade how can I extract a still frame from a video at 22:01 with ffmpeg